-- 1. Understand the principles of the Belmont Report and their application; - Develop appropriate consent documents; - 3.
+- 1. Understand the principles of the Belmont Report and their application; - 2.
+Develop appropriate consent documents; - 3.
 Plan appropriate strategies for recruitment; - 4.
 Identify and minimize potential risks to subjects or others; - 5.
 Assess the risk-benefit ratio for the project; - 6.
-Establish and maintain strict guidelines for protecting privacy and confidentiality; and

-7. Allow sufficient time for IRB review, if applicable, and completion of the project.
+Establish and maintain strict guidelines for protecting privacy and confidentiality; and - 7.
+Allow sufficient time for IRB review, if applicable, and completion of the project.

-In making a determination of whether or not a class research project requires IRB review, the instructor is encouraged to contact the AREHS office for assistance or to submit a for a determination following the procedures outlined in Section 8.
+In making a determination of whether or not a class research project requires IRB review, the instructor is encouraged to contact the AREHS office for assistance or to submit an email describing the proposed work to AR-EHS@wtamu.edu for a determination.

-Individual Research Projects Conducted by Students
+23.1.2 Individual Research Projects Conducted by Students

-When students conduct, or participate as a research team member, in human subjects research other than class work as described above, they must follow the standard procedures for research described throughout this manual, as applicable to the research.
-As described in Section 1.10.7, students may not serve as PI on human subjects research conducted under the auspices of WTAMU but may serve as a sub-investigator or member of the research team.
+When students conduct, or participate as a research team member, in human subjects research, other than class work as described above, they must follow the standard procedures for research described throughout this manual, as applicable to the research.
+As described in Section 1.9.5, students may not serve as PI on human subjects research conducted under the auspices of WTAMU but may serve as a co-investigator or member of the research team.
 When students of WTAMU conduct, or participate as a research team member, in research at or with another organization, they must contact the WTAMU AREHS office to determine if review by the WTAMU IRB is required, or if a reliance agreement is needed, prior to engaging in the activity.
 It is important to keep in mind that any human subject research activity that will ultimately contribute to part or all of a thesis, dissertation, or other type of publication or presentation must go through the IRB review process prior to enrolling subjects and collecting data.
 IRB review/approval cannot occur after a study has begun.